Dear Year 6 Teacher: Your Final KS2 SATs Preparation Tips

 Much of this will be achieved by doing the above: maintaining a positive ethos, using work to boost confidence, and avoiding making changes to their routine and work.
 But how else can you keep pupils engaged and enthused in the run-up to the tests?

 First of all, don’t stop working.
-All you can really do is keep going but with tasks that the children enjoy doing.
+All you can do is keep going but with tasks the children enjoy doing.
 You yourself will know what works well for your children but there are a few things you could try to keep the energy levels up:

 ‘Gamify’ your KS2 SATs preparation